 Maynard partners with the Magic City Bar Association, an organization that promotes the professional advancement of African-American attorneys in Birmingham, AL, to provide training and resources to minority lawyers who advise business clients.
 The Firm has dedicated office space for partnership use.

 Maynard’s commitment to diversity extends beyond the workplace to the legal profession, our nation, and our communities.
 Our lawyers are active participants in local and national organizations and initiatives focused on DEI.
 Maynard has chosen to invest monetary resources and human resources in national and local organizations that promote and empower those from diverse backgrounds, including:

 - Black Law Student Association, University of Alabama School of Law and Vanderbilt Law School

 - CampFire USA

-- One of our lawyers is a Board Member of the National Conference for Community and Justice
+- National Conference for Community and Justice

 - Restoration Academy

 - Southern California Chinese Lawyers Association

 - UNCF (United Negro College Fund)